 Upper-class students participating in Room Selection are strongly encouraged to select a room with a roommate.
 Residents participating in Room Selection will have the opportunity to create a roommate profile and can browse and message potential roommates.
 Once roommates decide that they want to live together, they will need to set up a Roommate Group and add themselves to the group.

 The majority of upper-class students sign up for housing with a roommate.
-If you don't have a roommate in mind, your room selection options will be greatly limited!
+If you don't have a roommate in mind, your room selection options may be greatly limited!
 Many students without a roommate will need to select an Open Assignment, and then wait for us to assign them to a room.
 Why leave your roommate decision to chance when you don't have to?

 For students who are retaining